top of page

 The achievements of African American inventors deserve recognition and appreciation within the broader narrative of innovation.
 From Garrett Morgan's essential traffic signal to Marie Van Brittan Brown's trailblazing home security system, each inventor has contributed to advancements that affect our daily lives.

-By celebrating these pioneers, we not only honor their lasting legacies but also inspire future generations to aspire to greatness and inventiveness.
-Acknowledging the diverse contributions to technology serves as a powerful reminder that true innovation can arise from anyone, regardless of their background.
+By celebrating these pioneers, we honor their lasting legacies.
+We also inspire future generations to aspire to greatness and inventiveness.
+Recognizing diverse contributions to technology serves as a powerful reminder that true innovation can arise from anyone, regardless of their background.

-Let us continue to explore and elevate the invaluable contributions of African American inventors, ensuring their stories are prominently featured in the ongoing dialogue around innovation and progress.
+Let us continue to explore and elevate the invaluable contributions of African American inventors.
+Their stories must be prominently featured in the ongoing dialogue about innovation and progress.

 Subscribe Form